zreece-sit/CPE-487-Final-Project/README.md

   - BTNC on the Nexys A7 board is used to serve the ball and start the Brick Break game.
   - The process ckp is used to generate timing signals for the VGA and ADC modules.
   - The output of the adc_if module drives bat_x of the bat_n_ball module.
+  - The bat x position increases while BTNR is pressed, and decreases as BTNL is pressed.

 ### Steps to Program Nexys Board with Vivado